 Quick and efficient field dressing extracts the highest-quality meat from your kill.
-The process can be more intimidating with elk than with deer, though, due to the elk’s larger size.
+The process is often more intimidating with elk than with deer, though, due to elk’s larger size.

 My name is John Dudley.
-I’m an Olympic archer and bow hunter who pursues big game every season.
+I’m an Olympic archer and bowhunter who pursues big game every season.
 Let me teach you how to field dress an elk from top to bottom, just like the pros do.
-I’ll use the gutting method here, but the gutless method for elk is great if you want a faster result.
+I’ll use the gutting method here, but the gutless method is great if you want a faster result.

 Step 1: Skinning